Last Updated 1/26/2023

 Committees Active on This Topic

-Terrorism Risk Insurance: Overview and Issue Analysis for the 116th Congress (Congressional Research Service, Dec.
-2019)
+Terrorism Risk Insurance: Overview and Issue Analysis (Congressional Research Service, March 2022)

 A World Without TRIA: Incalculable Risk (Insurance Information Institute, Sept.
 2019)